bobgreenshields/stasis/stasis-cell-loot.md

 A skeleton lies amongst rusty fragments of armour, what remains of a mace and fragments of religious symbols.

 * Wand of webs: No attunement, can be used by all.
-Cast [web](https://www.dndbeyond.com/spells/melfs-minute-meteors).
+Cast [web](https://www.dndbeyond.com/spells/web).
 Roll a d8 for each use, on a 1 the spell fails and the wand is spent.
+Save DC 13

 ### Second Room ###

 * Ring of meteors: cast [Melf's Minute Meteors.](https://www.dndbeyond.com/spells/melfs-minute-meteors)  Roll a d6 for each use, on a 1 the spell fails and the ring is spent.
+Save DC 14

 ### Egg Chamber ###